Chris35Wills/Chris35Wills.github.io/courses/Beginners_python/running.md

 This script lists the contents of a directory, but first says how many files are in the directory, and then prints each one preceded by its number.

-The key line here is `files = subprocess.Ppopen( "ls %s" % directory, "r" )`.
-The string contained in the string `"ls %s" % directory` is executed, and returned as a virtual filehandle.
-Like normal filehandles, you can get all of the lines by using the `readlines` function.
-Note that the newline (`\n`) character is left on the end of each output line.
-Use the `rstrip()` command if you want to remove the newline character, e.g. `files[i].rstrip()`.
+The key line here is `files = subprocess.check_output( "ls %s" % directory, shell=True)`.
+The string contained in the string `"ls %s" % directory` is executed, and then we get something called a bytestring returned which we can open up and format.

 **Note:** If you just want to get a list of files using Python, there is a much simpler way, as follows: